Turbulence generation and data assimilation in wall-bounded flows with a latent diffusion model: Introduction

 Wind farms provide a canonical example of this broader class of problems.
 They couple natural atmospheric turbulence with engineered systems and operate under highly unsteady inflow conditions \citep{veers2019grand}.
 Real-time turbine control strategies therefore rely on accurate predictions of the evolving flow field to optimize power generation and ensure stable operation \citep{Meyers2022WindFF}.
 Yet the core inputs, such as terrain, boundary conditions and atmospheric boundary layer stability are often imprecisely known or vary over time.
 Moreover, turbulence at high-Reynolds-numbers is inherently uncertain: it exhibits chaotic dynamics across a wide range of interacting scales.
 Modelling uncertainties such as subgrid-scale errors in large-eddy simulations and discretization errors of the numerical solvers further contribute to the overall uncertainty of the system.

-Wind farms produce extensive observation data during operation through \text{meteorological} masts, unmanned aerial vehicles (UAV) \citep{Molter_2020} and light detection and ranging (LiDAR) systems \citep{guo2022space}.
+Wind farms produce extensive observational data during operation through \text{meteorological} masts, unmanned aerial vehicles (UAV) \citep{Molter_2020} and light detection and ranging (LiDAR) systems \citep{guo2022space}.
 This data can be used to mitigate the aforementioned predictive uncertainty through data assimilation.
 Data assimilation combines incomplete observations of a system with the predictions of the numerical model to interpolate its state.
-However, the application of traditional data assimilation frameworks such as ensemble Kalman filter (EnKF) and four-dimensional variational methods to real-time prediction of wind farm flows is hindered by their high computational cost.
+Traditionally, data assimilation frameworks such as ensemble Kalman filter (EnKF) and four dimensional variational methods have been coupled to a high-fidelity numerical solver, making their application to wind farm flows challenging due to the associated computational cost.

+Recent advances in machine learning have spurred growing interest in data-driven approaches to address the limitations of traditional methods.
+For instance, \citet{brajard2021combining} combined a neural network-based model for estimating a correction to a reduced-order model and data assimilation based on EnKF.
+More recently, \citet{ozalp2026} similarly incorporated EnKF based data assimilation into a reduced-order model, utilizing EnKF to update the latent state of the reduced-order model in an augmented state-space formulation.
+Their framework performs stable and accurate predictions of chaotic systems like the Kuramoto–Sivashinsky equation and 2D Kolmogorov flow. \citet{valero2025improved} applied random forest regression to state estimation in turbulent channel flow, using sparse observations from a high-fidelity body-fitted simulation to correct the predictions of a low-fidelity immersed boundary method solver.